Mandaue City Science High School: Curriculum

-MCSNHS has a curriculum that provides an intensive and advanced program with special reference to Science, English and Mathematics.
+MCSNHS has a curriculum that provides an intensive and advanced program with special reference to Science, English and Mathematics, MCSNHS also provides SPFL French, and Research as electives.

-Admission

-Entrance examinations are given to elementary school pupils with a general average of at least 85% in Math, Science, and English and 80% in other subjects.

-The examinees with the best scores in the entrance examination in Mathematics, English and Science (written and practical) are selected until the enrollment limit has been reached.

 Retention

-To be retained in the MCSNHS, students should maintain an overall weighted average of at least 85% provided that no rating in any grading period in Math, English and Science of below 85% and below 80% in other related subjects.
+To be retained in the MCSNHS, students should maintain an overall weighted average of at least 87% provided that no rating in any grading period in Math, English and Science of below 87% and below 85% in other related subjects.